munificent/craftinginterpreters/book/methods-and-initializers.md

 After the runtime allocates the new instance, we look for an `init()` method on the class.
 If we find one, we initiate a call to it.
 This pushes a new CallFrame for the initializer's closure.
-Any arguments passed to the class when we called it to construct the instance are still sitting on the stack above the instance.
-The new CallFrame for the `init()` method shares that same stack window so those arguments implictly get forwarded to the initializer.

 Say we run this program:

 ```lox
 class Brunch {